Amitabh-DevOps/Deployment-Strategies-kubernetes/Canary-deployment/README.md

     ```

 - Now, go to `onlineshop-canary-deployment.yaml` and edit replicas field with 3 replicas, so now total we have 4 replicas (`3 with footer` and `1 without footer`)

+- Now, apply the manifest file

+    ```bash
+    kubectl apply -f onlineshop-canary-deployment.yaml
+    ```

+- You can check the terminal for exactly what happening, Where you have ran `watch kubectl get pods -n canary-ns`

 - Now try to access the web page on browser and refresh repeatedly untill you see online shop without footer web page.